Evacuees from besieged Mariupol describe horrors of Russian attacks

 Russian soldiers entered the house to check documents, according to family members, and told them to mark their cars with white flags if they left to show they were civilians.
 When they drove out of the city, they said, they did not see any Ukrainian forces.

-“It’s like a horror movie.
-There’s nothing,” Oksana said.
-“Everything is bombed, all the roads are bombed.
-We couldn’t even normally drive out.
-We drove a lot in circles before they found a route.”

-When they found that route, they drove straight to Zaporizhzhia.
-They followed the direct road, rather than the agreed corridor through the city of Berdyansk to the city’s west, because they couldn’t navigate that route.
+They followed the direct road, rather than the agreed corridor through the city of Berdyansk to the city’s west, because they couldn’t navigate to that route.
 They said soldiers at most of the Russian checkpoints were friendly, with some on the way out of the city giving away cookies and other sweets.

 But at one checkpoint, soldiers took issue with a message on her brother-in-law’s phone describing destruction in a village outside of Mariupol.
 They said soldiers forced him out of the vehicle with a gun to his head.